 where MaskHead performs three-layer $1\times1$ convolution on given feature maps with the kernels reshaped from $\omega$.
-By sharing the same mask head, our method can efficiently perform instance segmentation on each frame.
+By sharing the same mask head parameters for instances with the same identity on different frames, our method can efficiently perform instance segmentation on each frame.
 Similar to DETR~\cite{detr}, we add output heads and Hungarian loss after each decoder layer as an auxiliary loss to supervise the training stage.
-All output heads share their parameters.